rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

-Fortunately, the Mutation component offers a prop for the optimistic UI strategy.
-It is called `optimisticResponse` and asks for an object that you would expect as a result from a successful mutation.
-Basically it should be the same result which you can access as argument in the function that is passed to the `update` prop of the Mutation component.
-In case of the watch mutation, you only want to change the `viewerSubscription` status to subscribed or unsubscribed for an optimistic UI.
+Fortunately, the Mutation component offers a prop for the optimistic UI strategy called `optimisticResponse`.
+It returns the same result, which is accessed as argument in the function passed to the `update` prop of the Mutation component.
+With a watch mutation, only the `viewerSubscription` status changes to subscribed or unsubscribed.
+This is an optimistic UI.

 {{< highlight javascript "hl_lines=17 18 19 20 21 22 23 24 25 26 27 28" >}}
 const RepositoryItem = ({ ... }) => (